slamdata/purescript-io/README.md

-While the effect system is undoubtedly useful, there are cases where it's more of a hindrance — where it doesn't make reasoning about code easier, but instead, merely adds a ton of boilerplate and semantically meaningless labels get threaded through endless stacks of functions.
+While the effect system is undoubtedly useful, there are cases where it's more of a hindrance — where it doesn't make reasoning about code easier, but instead, merely adds a ton of boilerplate, as semantically meaningless or overlapping labels get threaded through endless stacks of functions.

 In those cases, `IO` is here to the rescue!